 Create a custom entity

-- Either a System Adminsitrator or System Customizer security role within Common Data Service for Apps.
+To create an entity, you must have either a System Administrator or System Customizer security role within Common Data Service.

 Create an entity

-In the navigation pane, click or tap Data to expand it, and then click or tap Entities.
+In the navigation pane, expand Data, and then select Entities.

 Before you create an entity, check out the entity reference for a description of available standard entities.
 These entities cover typical scenarios.
 If one of these entities meets your requirements as is or after minor changes, you can save time by starting with that entity.